GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## How do I fetch data from API calls?

 React Native provides the Fetch API for networking.
-You just have to make fetch request and then handle the response to get the data.
+You just have to make a fetch request and then handle the response to get the data.
 ```javascript
 // React Native
 _getIPAddress = () => {